adigitoleo/vim-mellow/README.md

 Two statusline plugins are currently supported:
-- [Lightline] : set the Lightline colorscheme to `'mellow'`, requires `termguicolors`
+- [Lightline] : set the Lightline colorscheme to `'mellow'`, requires `termguicolors` (I don't use this statusline, so please contribute patches or at least report an issue if the integration needs to be fixed)
-- [mellow statusline] : simple ASCII statusline, requires `let g:mellow_user_colors = 1`
+- [mellow statusline] : my simple ASCII statusline, requires `let g:mellow_user_colors = 1`